Yurockkk/Bluetooth-RPi-Python/README.md

 ![](images/rc.png)

 ### Step 5 - Set the “discoverableTimeout” to “0” in the file “/etc/bluetooth/main.conf”
-`sudo nano /etc/bluetooth/main.conf` ( you can set the value to what ever you want your RPi to stay in discoverable mode)
+`sudo nano /etc/bluetooth/main.conf`

+(you can set the value to what ever you want your RPi to stay in discoverable mode)

 ![](images/main.png)

 ### Step 6 - Reboot your RPi
-Now, your RPi is able to be connected through bluetooth and receive commands (data) from / send executed results to the [Bluetooth-RPi](https://github.com/Yurockkk/Bluetooth-RPi) automatically
+Now, your RPi is able to be connected through bluetooth and receive commands (SSID & password) from / send executed results to the [Bluetooth-RPi](https://github.com/Yurockkk/Bluetooth-RPi) automatically